aldonline/syncify/README.md

 # How does it work?

 I will dig deep into this when I find the time.
-For now you can find more info on the [article at AirPair](http://airpair.com/javascript/syncify-tutorial)
+For now you can find more info on the [article at AirPair](http://airpair.com/javascript/syncify-tutorial).

+This module uses [Native Reactivity](https://github.com/aldonline/reactivity) under the covers.
+This means you can combine it transparently with other Native Reactivity libraries. ( TODO: links ).